Back By Popular Demand…

 Stories sold average 5,000 words.
 You sales average 6 cents per word, so about $300 per story.
 You wrote 180 stories so you sold 9 of them, which gets you $2,700 for the year.

 Year five: If you keep doing this, keep getting stories out there, you will be a major writer for numbers of publications and be selling far more than 9 of your stories per year.
-Safely you would selling upwards of 50 stories or more per year.
-That’s 50 x $300 = $15,000 per year in the 5th year just from sales to magazines.
+Safely you would selling upwards of 30 stories or more per year.
+(Tracking system will be a major need at this point or before.)
+That’s 30 x $300 = $9,000 per year in the 5th year just from sales to magazines.

 Also, realize, if you are doing that, by the fifth year, the promotion and advertising for your indie books will have climbed, but not going to take that into account here.
 Going to keep sales on the bottom at average of one sale per story per month.